pzhaonet/bookdownplus/readme.md

 -   write mails in an elegant layout,
 -   write laboratory journals, or personal diaries,
 -   draw monthly or weekly or conference calendars,
--   insert chemical molecular formulae and equations,
+-   insert chemical molecular formulas and equations,
 -   and guitar chords,
 -   and more wonders are coming soon.